 Types of combat sports include boxing, karate, martial arts and taekwondo.
 Although these are all combat sports, each sport has its unique differences in rules, uniforms, techniques and settings.

 If you are physically fit and would like to join combat sports, it is important that you understand these differences in order to properly consider them before making a choice.
 Below is more information on each sport, their uniforms and 7 of their unique differences.

-BoxingBoxing is a combat sport which takes place between two people throwing their fists at each other with boxing gloves for a fixed period of time in a boxing ring.
+BoxingBoxing is a combat sport that takes place between two people throwing their fists at each other with boxing gloves for a fixed period of time in a boxing ring.
 Read our article Top 10 Benefits of Boxing Workout.

 KarateKarate is a combat sport often between two people which involves using all parts of the body to attack the opponent.
 Karate is a striking act using knee strikes, kicks, punching and elbow strikes to win over your opponent.